lozingaro/multimodal-side-tuning/README.md

 However, some specification should be made:

-1. the `FastText` package has been compiled [from the source repository](https://github.com/facebookresearch/fastText) and not installed from the `PyPI` repository.
+1. the `FastText` package has been compiled [from the source repository](https://github.com/facebookresearch/fastText) and not installed from `PyPI`.

 ## Running experiments [\[^\]](#Contents)